RogueMacro/Grill/README.md

 You can also run `bpm` from the command line or start `bpm.exe` to open the bpm shell.
 In the shell you can run different commands, i.e. `bpm> install <package>`.

+Note: After using `bpm add <package>` remember to add the package as a dependency to your project from the IDE.

 ## Arguments

 Arguments prefixed with a `-` (dash) are flag arguments, which doesn't have a value.
 Flag arguments come last after value arguments.<br>